Hodge-Tate decomposition for non-smooth spaces: Hodge-Tate decomposition for non-smooth spaces

-The name is justified by the \'eh-descent of the differential in the Theorem \ref{descent}: when $X$ is smooth, the higher direct image of the \'eh-differential vanishes, and the spectral sequence degenerates into
+The name is justified by the special case of the $\eh$ differential in the Theorem \ref{descent}: when $X$ is smooth, the higher direct image of the $\eh$-differential vanishes, and the spectral sequence degenerates into